 “I’m Chuck, by the way.
 Do you mind if I take off my jacket?” he said, standing.
 “It’s stuffy in here.”

-He was about six feet tall; chest somewhere between pecs and not-pecs, though you couldn’t tell which way they were tending.
+He was about six feet tall; chest somewhere between pecs and not-pecs, though you couldn’t tell which way they were trending.
 As he put the jacket on the back of the chair, Andy gaped.
 A pair of translucent wings unfolded from Chuck’s back, mosaics of iridescent brown and grey; more moth than butterfly.
 They emerged from parallel slits on the back of Chuck’s T-shirt — how did he put that on? — and, now fully unfurled, extended above his head and below the buttocks.
 A barista calling out an order broke Andy’s concentration; his eyes darted from side to side, wondering why he was the only person in a crowded restaurant surprised at the presence of a fairy.
 Yes, a stout six-foot male with late-in-the-day stubble, resembling a middle-aged biker, but nonetheless a fairy.
-He expected a guest appearance by Edmund Spencer or Rod Serling to make the appropriate introductions
+He expected a guest appearance by Edmund Spencer or more likely Rod Serling to make the proper introductions

 “Don’t worry.
 No one but you can see my wings.
 To them I’m just another guy or they don’t notice at all.
 You know, that bothers me sometimes,” Chuck admitted.
-“I’m an S.E.P.: Somebody Else’s Problem,” explaining a bit of The Hitchhiker’s Guide to the Galaxy — which Andy had wanted to read but never got around to — where anything inexplicable gets that kind of response.
+“I’m an S.E.P.: Somebody Else’s Problem,” explaining a bit of The Hitchhiker’s Guide to the Galaxy — which Andy had wanted to read but never got around to — where anything inexplicable gets that response.
 “I could literally hover two feet off the floor and be ignored.
 You see me because I’m your case worker.
 Think of me as a fairy-god-brother.”

 After an astonished “You’re my wha—?” the rest of the sentence lodged in Andy’s throat.
 “So do I get three wishes or something?”